On a beautiful summer day in Milwaukee, history's underdogs were having a ball.

 Behind him marched adults in bunads, the traditional Norwegian folk costume, and two shaggy little boys wearing the long noses, beards and tails of trolls.

 Baton twirlers, roller-limbo skaters, polka dancers, folk dancers, fiddlers, buglers and queens of all kinds followed, lobbing torrents of Tootsie Rolls and hard candy to the crowd along the route.
-My children thought it was the best parade they'd ever seen.

 Even in a region rich in ethnicity, the Dutch stand out.